 - Team approach: Congenital heart defects may not necessarily need surgical treatment.
 That’s where a team approach to heart care can help: by gathering a variety of heart specialists together to help you make appropriate decisions.
 In this way, you can feel confident that you are making the best decision for your particular heart needs.

 - Cleveland Clinic alliance: Valley’s heart program is proud to be an alliance member of Cleveland Clinic's Heart, Vascular & Thoracic Institute.
-Through our alliance with Cleveland Clinic, we are able to offer our patients additional heart expertise from the No. 1 heart program in the nation (as ranked by U.S. News & World Report since 1995).
+Cleveland Clinic's heart program is nationally ranked.
+We are able to offer our patients additional heart expertise through our alliance with Cleveland Clinic.